Timmy-124/Data-Analysis-Portfolio/README.md

      by recognizing employee contribution, promoting teamwork, and providing opportunities for social interaction can improve employee retention.
   6. Monitoring KPIs: KPIs used in monitoring attrition rates by department, tenure and job role should be reviewed quarterly to assess the effectiveness of retention strategies.
   ## Superstore Sales Analysis
+   ### Case Study: Sales Analysis for "Mega Mart" Superstore
+   ### Overview
+       "Mega Mart", a fictional superstore, is a large retail chain with multiple locations across the USA.
+It sells a wide range of products including electronics, furnitures, and office supplies.
+The Sales and Marketing team at "Mega Mart" has requested a comprehensive analysis of the store's sales data.
+The goal is to identify key trends and insights that will help in improving sales performance and enhancing marketing strategies.
+The analysis will support decision-making and strategic planning to boost overall profitability and customer satisfaction.
+  ### Objectives
+      The primary objectives of this analysis are: